thewca/wca-regulations/wca-guidelines-2012.md

 - 2c) [ADDITION] First-time competitors should register using their legal name.
 They may register using a reasonable nickname, at the discretion of the WCA Delegate.
 - 2c) [ADDITION] Competitors must not provide intentionally misleading information, and returning competitors should provide information consistent with past information (e.g. exact name and WCA ID).
 - 2d) [ADDITION] Date of birth and contact information should be especially secured.
-- 2d) [RECOMMENDATION] If a third party (e.g. journalist) asks the organisation team to be put in contact with any competitors, the competitor should first be asked for consent.
+- 2d) [RECOMMENDATION] If a third party (e.g. journalist) asks the organisation team to be put in contact with any competitor(s), the competitor(s) should first be asked for consent.
-- 2h1) [CLARIFICATION] Competitors may be barefoot for Solving With Feet.
+- 2h) [CLARIFICATION] Competitors may be barefoot for Solving With Feet.
 - 2j2) [EXAMPLE] For example, if a competitor is disqualified from an event for failing to show up for the final round, his results from earlier rounds remain valid.
 - 2s3) [REMINDER] Special accommodations shall be noted in the Delegate Report.

 ## Article 3: Puzzles

-- 3a1) [CLARIFICATION] Competitors may be disqualified if they do not come when they are called, or if they do not have a puzzle ready to submit (e.g. if they planned to use a puzzle that another competitor is currently using, and therefore cannot submit their puzzle at the moment).
 - 3a) [ADDITION] By default, a competitor shall use the same puzzle for consecutive attempts in a speed solving round.
 A competitor may switch puzzles between attempts, at the discretion of the judge or WCA Delegate.
+- 3a) [CLARIFICATION] Competitors may borrow puzzles from other competitors privately, to use in competition.
+- 3a1) [CLARIFICATION] Competitors may be disqualified if they do not come when they are called, or if they do not have a puzzle ready to submit (e.g. if they planned to use a puzzle that another competitor is currently using, and therefore cannot submit their puzzle at the moment).
-- 3c) [CLARIFICATION] Competitors may use puzzles of any reasonable size, at the discretion of the WCA Delegate.
+- 3b) [CLARIFICATION] Competitors may use puzzles of any reasonable size, at the discretion of the WCA Delegate.
-- 3i) [EXAMPLE] Examples of such enhancement include: new moves are possible, normal moves are impossible, more pieces or faces are visible, colours on the backside of the puzzle are visible, moves are done automatically, or the puzzles has more/different solved states.
+- 3i) [EXAMPLE] Examples of enhancements include: new moves are possible, normal moves are impossible, more pieces or faces are visible, colours on the backside of the puzzle are visible, moves are done automatically, or the puzzles has more/different solved states.

 ## Article 4: Scrambling

-- 4b) [REMINDER] The WCA Delegate must never re-generate any scrambles to replace other ones for the purpose of filtering.
+- 4b1) [REMINDER] The WCA Delegate must never re-generate any scrambles to replace other ones for the purpose of filtering.
 For example, it is not be permitted to glance at the scrambles for a competition and generate the entire set again in order to generate 'fairer' scrambles.
-- 4b) [CLARIFICATION] In general, all official scramble sequences should be published together after the end of the competition.
-In some cases (e.g. world records), the organisation team may wish to release specific scrambles earlier.
+- 4b2) [CLARIFICATION] In general, all official scramble sequences should be kept secret during the competition and published together after the end of the competition (see Regulation 1c3a).
+In some cases (e.g. world records), the organisation team may wish to release specific scrambles sooner after the end of a round.
-- 4d1) [CLARIFICATION] Some puzzles use standard color schemes, except that black is replaced with white.
-In this case, black shall not be treated as white.
+- 4d) [CLARIFICATION] Some puzzles use standard color schemes, except that black is replaced with white.
+In this case, black is the darkest color and shall not be treated as white.
 - 4f) [RECOMMENDATION] The WCA Delegate should generate sufficient scrambles for the entire competition ahead of time, including spare scrambles for extra attempts.
 - 4f) [REMINDER] If the WCA Delegate generates any additional scrambles during the competition, he must save them (see Regulation 1c3a).

 ## Article 5: Puzzle Defects

-- 5b5) [EXAMPLE] Example of a piece not fully placed: a 5x5x5 centre piece twisted in its spot
+- 5b5) [EXAMPLE] Example of a piece not fully placed: a 5x5x5 centre piece twisted in its spot.
 - 5b5) [EXAMPLE] Example of judging an attempt ending with a defective puzzle: A pyraminx with a detached tip may be reassembled in three states, one fully solved, and two '+2' states.
 An attempt ending in such a situation would be assigned a '+2' penalty.